 Mars One will select and train the human crew for permanent settlement.
-The search for Astronauts began in April 2013.
-More than 78,000 registered for the selection program within two weeks of its launch.
+The search for astronauts began in April 2013.
+More than 200,000 registered for the first selection program.

 Stichting Mars One is a Dutch non-for-profit foundation.
 It is the mother company of Interplanetary Media Group, a for-profit company, which enables the foundation to secure funds from its investors.